dlt-hub/dlt/docs/website/blog/2023-06-15-automating-data-engineers.md

 ### Let’s get a back of the napkin estimation of how much time they spend on those areas

-Here’s an approximation as offered by gpt.
+Here’s an approximation as offered by GPT.
 Of course, actual numbers depend on the maturity of your team and their unique challenges.

 - **Collaboration** with others (including data **curation**): **Approximately 40-60% of their working hours**.
 This includes tasks such as collaborating with team members, understanding requirements, data curation activities, participating in meetings, and coordinating data-related activities.
 - Data analysis: **Around 10-30% of their working hours**.
 This involves supporting data **exploration**, providing insights, and assisting analysts in understanding and extracting value from the data.